 Dutch Wonderland, Lancaster, PA

-The Wonderland Special train has been there since the park opened in 1963, and offers a great tour of the park.
+The Wonderland Special train has been there since the park opened in 1963 and offers a great tour of the park.
 We ride the train with every visit.
-If you want to get a birds eye view of the park, hop on the monorail.
-When the kids tire of rides, be sure to catch a dive show in the aqua theater or story telling with the Princess.
+If you want to get a bird’s eye view of the park, hop on the monorail.
+When the kids tire of rides, be sure to catch a dive show in the aqua theater or storytelling with the Princess.
 Kids can also cool off in Duke’s Lagoon water area, or come face to face with dinosaurs on Exploration Island.

-When you work up an appetite, grab a snack from the Potato Patch, or an ice cream at Dole Whip Junction.
+When you work up an appetite, grab a snack from the Potato Patch, or an ice cream at Pineapple Whip Junction.
 There are lots of great choices in the park, or you can pack a lunch and dine at the picnic tables in the parking lot.
+Dutch Wonderland is truly a kingdom for kids!

 Legoland Florida, Winter Haven, FL